 Dialogue Journals

-To improve teacher-student relationships, have your students write in a daily or weekly journal and respond to their questions and responses on a consistent basis.
-The Greater Good Science Center run by University of California-Berkeley provides some suggestions to guide teachers in responding to their students’ journal entries.
-Responding to every student on a daily basis may be possible for a teacher with a small, elementary school class, but as a whole this would be far too time consuming with all the other responsibilities teachers have to accomplish.
+One way to improve teacher-student relationships is to have students write in a daily or weekly journal and then have teachers respond to their questions and responses on a consistent basis.
+Writing a response to every student on a daily basis may be possible for a teacher with a small class, but as a whole this would be far too time consuming with all the other responsibilities teachers have to accomplish.
 It is recommended that teachers respond to students once a week if possible or switch between small groups of students every 3 or so weeks.
-Additionally the Greater Good Science Center provides some recommendations of how to respond to students, listed below:
+Additionally the Greater Good Science Center (n.d.) provides some recommendations of how to respond to students here

 Does it work?